mavens-group/mavens-group.github.io/content/_index.md

       interval: 5000
   - block: markdown
     content:
-      title: _YOU MAY SAY **WE** ARE A DREAMER_
+      title: _You may say **we** are a dreamer_
       text: |
-        The MAVENs group, based within the Department of Physics and Nanotechnology at SRM Institute of Science and Technology, is at the forefront of computational materials science research.
-We dream a cleaner environment to breath for the next generations by developing innovative materials solutions for green energy.
+        The MAVENs group, based within the Department of Physics and Nanotechnology at SRM Institute of Science and Technology, dreams a cleaner environment to breath for the next generations by developing innovative materials solutions for green energy using computational modelling.

         With a focus on green energy technologies, the MAVENs team is actively engaged in the design of novel catalysts for the hydrogen evolution reaction (HER), the engineering of magnetocaloric